zera-x/zera-3/SPEC.md

     (if P1 C1 P2 C2 ...
 PN CN)

-where P1-PN are predicate expressions, C1-CN corresponding consequtial expressions, and ALT is the default or alternate expression.
+where P1-PN are predicate expressions, C1-CN corresponding consequential expressions, and ALT is the default or alternate expression.

 Functions
 ---------